 Beyond the refrigerator, think about other kitchen appliances you might need, like a microwave or an electric stove.
 More importantly, if anyone in your home relies on powered medical equipment, such as a CPAP machine or an oxygen concentrator, keeping these devices running is a top priority.
 These items are non-negotiable and must be included in your power plan.
 It’s also crucial to account for their start-up power requirements, which can be much higher than their running power.
 Ensuring your generator can handle these initial surges is key to reliable performance and peace of mind.

-Don’t Forget These Commonly Overlooked Items
+Consider These Commonly Overlooked Items

 It’s easy to remember the big things, but small items are often missed.
 Do you have a sump pump in the basement?
 A power outage during a rainstorm could lead to flooding without it.
 What about your well pump for water, your home security system, or the garage door opener?
 In our connected world, keeping your internet modem and router powered might be essential for work or staying informed.
 Taking a complete inventory of your home’s residential electric systems helps ensure you don’t overlook a critical device that you’ll only miss once it’s off.

-How to Calculate Your Home’s Power Needs
+How to Calculate Your Home’s Wattage Needs

 Figuring out your home’s power needs is the most important step in choosing the right generator.
 Think of it as creating a blueprint for your backup power plan.
 This calculation helps you understand exactly how much electricity your essential appliances and systems use, ensuring you select a Generac generator that can handle the load without struggling.
 Getting this right means you won’t overspend on a unit that’s too large or, worse, end up with a generator that can’t power what you need during an outage.
 The goal is to find that sweet spot: a generator that provides reliable, sufficient power for your home’s unique requirements.
 It might sound technical, but it’s really just about making a smart list and doing some simple addition.
 By taking a few minutes to map out your electricity usage, you can confidently choose a generator that will keep your life running smoothly when the grid goes down.
 We can break this down into a few simple steps to make the process straightforward and take the guesswork out of the equation.

-Where to Find Wattage Information on Appliances
+Where to Find Wattage on Your Appliances

 Before you can add anything up, you need to know how much power each appliance uses.
 Luckily, this information is usually easy to find.
 Most appliances have a data plate or sticker—often on the back, bottom, or inside the door—that lists their electrical specifications.
 You’re looking for two key numbers: “running watts” (the continuous power an appliance needs to operate) and “starting watts” (the extra surge of power needed to start up motors, like in a refrigerator or air conditioner).
 If you can’t find the label, a quick search for the appliance’s model number online should give you the information you need.